Slowworks/Kicker-Beta-Github-/README.md

 WATCH OUT!
 Videos will not always be in line with hardware on this page, this page will be the most updated for the build, and I will try to keep up with videos.
 The overall principles of the videos will remain the same.
 Please leave comments to help future builders.

+# Options

+Some parts can be replaced with Hardware store items.
+And probably be less expensive than an online order, Look at the required Hardware list at the bottom for options

 # 1-7-Pusher

 Print Settings-WallThickness(WT) 1.8 WallCount(WC) 3 Top/Bottom Layer Thickness (T/BLT) 1.14 Top/Bottom Count 5 Infill 40%